MooersLab/writingLogTemplate/README.md

 - [Writing log template in DOCX for MS Word](https://github.com/MooersLab/writing-log-docx) MS Word variant.
 This is probably the least suitable format for this task.
 - Planned: a version for typist.

-The LaTeX version will have most features.
+The LaTeX version will have the most features.
-This version is easy to edit in a free account on [Overleaf](https://www.overleaf.com/).
+The tex file is easy to edit in a free account on [Overleaf](https://www.overleaf.com/).
 You can view it in the rich text format if you cannot tolerate LaTeX.
 Overleaf is accessible to anyone with access to the World Wide Web.
 As a result, this format best follows the FAIR principles because not everyone has access to MS Word.

 When using LaTeX, use this writing log in parallel to the main writing project document to track your progress and record your plans.
 This template can be used in any text editor that supports LaTeX, including online servers like Overleaf.
 Other compatible text editors include Visual Studio Code, Vim, NeoVim, Emacs, TextMate, Sublime Text, etc.
 Visit [here](https://mooerslab.github.io/pymolsnips/#editors) for an informal review and install instructions for 18 leading text editors.

 If you start the name of the writing log with the word `log,` this will make navigating to the current file easier when using a terminal supported by tab completion.
 I use `log` followed by the project number and name in the Camel or Pascal case.